While this list is not complete, here are some helpful pages with different resources on them!

 - Today, Your Child Was Diagnosed with Autism #AutismMoon, by Autistic, Typing

-- Start Here: A Guide for Parents of Autistic Kids, by Autistic Self-Advocacy Network, Autistic Women and Nonbinary Network (AWN), Little Lobbyists, and The Thinking Person’s Guide to Autism
+- Start Here: A Guide for Parents of Autistic Kids, by Autistic Self-Advocacy Network, Autistic Women and Nonbinary Network, Little Lobbyists, and The Thinking Person’s Guide to Autism

 - A note: you can buy a copy, but you can also download the PDF for free!

-- Information & Resources for Parents & Caregivers of Newly Diagnosed Autistic Girls, by AWN
+- Information & Resources for Parents & Caregivers of Newly Diagnosed Autistic Girls, by the Autistic Women and Nonbinary Network

 - The Thinking Person’s Guide to Autism